cognitedata/reveal/README.md

 [![Build Status](https://travis-ci.org/cognitedata/reveal.svg?branch=master)](https://travis-ci.org/cognitedata/reveal)

+Documentation for the latest version is available at [https://cognitedata.github.io/reveal/docs/](https://cognitedata.github.io/reveal/docs/)

+---

 Reveal viewer a highly performant viewer for the Web written in a combination of TypeScript and Rust.

 This repository contains the source code for the new version of the Cognite Reveal 3D viewer,